The last time I checked there were 50-odd David Bowie compilations, and they’re piling up at an even greater rate since his death.

 I have a Bowie playlist on Apple Music of 1,196 songs that’s always on shuffle, no skipping allowed – even his 60s mod tracks and the cheesiest recesses of Never Let Me Down.
-So I gave myself a challenge of trying to squeeze a best of onto an imagined 90-minute mixtape that I’d give to a best mate or a weirdo who’d missed the boat on David…
+So I gave myself a challenge of trying to squeeze a best-of onto an imagined 90-minute mixtape that I’d give to a best mate or a weirdo who’d somehow never listened to the David…

 1. Station To Station (Station To Station, 1975)

 Bowie’s longest song at over 10 minutes, Station To Station was recorded in the depths of his cocaine psychosis and occultism, and introduced his nastiest character The Thin White Duke, “throwing darts in lovers’ eyes”.

 A song in three acts, the avant-garde arrangements, krautrock repetition and train samples are a direct line to his sonic experimentation on Low in 1977 — and there’s even some magical piano from Roy Bittan, borrowed from the E Street Band.
 Station To Station is the most majestic opening to any Bowie album, and one of his most hysterically brilliant vocal deliveries.
 And he can’t even remember recording any of it.